paulbeesley3/EduSweep/docs/source/install/uninstall.rst

 if the install path is D:\Apps\EduSweep then deleting the EduSweep directory is sufficient to completely remov e all program files and user data.

-Because user data in a portable installation is stored in the same directory as the program files this data will be completely removed as well.
+Because user data in a portable installation is stored under the same directory as the program files this data will be completely removed as well.